Antimarvin/Marvin-inc/docs/in-depth/typescript.md

 ESLint checks your TypeScript (and JavaScript) code for readability, maintainability, and functionality errors, and can also enforce coding style standards.

-This project provides ESLint rules through a `.eslintrc.js` file, which extends the recommended rules from ESLint defined [here](https://eslint.org/docs/rules/).
+This project provides ESLint rules through a `.eslintrc.cjs` file, which extends the recommended rules from ESLint defined [here](https://eslint.org/docs/rules/).

 We've made some changes to these rules, which we considered necessary and/or relevant to a proper Screeps project: